-Recognized by the Fast Company’s 2020 World Changing Ideas Awards, the Culture of Health for Business Framework was developed in 2019 by a group of leading companies, nonprofits and academia with support from the Robert Wood Johnson Foundation (RWJF).
-The Global Reporting Initiative (GRI), the leading global sustainability reporting guidelines, was among that group and has endorsed the Framework.
+Recognized by Fast Company’s 2020 World Changing Ideas Awards, the Culture of Health for Business Framework was developed in 2019 by a group of leading companies, nonprofits and academics with support from the Robert Wood Johnson Foundation (RWJF).
+The Global Reporting Initiative (GRI), the leading global sustainability reporting organization, was among that group and has endorsed the framework.
 It has mapped existing GRI Standards to the framework to help companies report on their progress on employee health and well-being.

 The culture of employee health is a prominent topic in C-suites and board rooms today, as companies grapple with how to reassure employees, investors and others that they can guarantee a safe workplace.
 So far, many companies are falling short.
 Paid sick leave is just one example, with COVID-19 bringing that debate to the forefront, as TriplePundit’s Megan Amrich has reported.

-In the U.S., almost one in four workers do not receive sick pay.
-And as many news reports have stated, including this recent article in the New York Times, companies that do not provide paid sick leave are endangering their workers and customers.
+In the U.S., almost 1 in 4 workers do not receive sick pay.
+As news reports, including this recent article in the New York Times, indicate, companies that do not provide paid sick leave are endangering their workers and customers.
 This is particularly significant in the age of pandemics.
-Affordable and accessible health insurance is another critical need for the nearly 30 million uninsured Americans - most of them are low-income family members.
+Affordable and accessible health insurance is another critical need for the nearly 30 million uninsured Americans, most of whom are low-income family members.

 Low wages, meanwhile, are associated with poor health outcomes for workers and their families, including limiting access insurance and healthcare services.
 Often it is these low-income households that are employed in the roles deemed essential during the pandemic , including grocery stores, warehouses and manufacturing.
 Increasingly these workers are voicing concern that workplace health and safety measures are inadequate.

-That’s where the Culture of Health for Business Framework comes in, says Piya Baptista, Program Implementation Manager for the Global Reporting Initiative.
-She argues that with the COVID-19 pandemic, businesses cannot take a back seat when it comes to employee health, and it’s not enough to cherry pick easy solutions in isolation.
+That’s where the Culture of Health for Business Framework comes in, says Piya Baptista, program implementation manager for the Global Reporting Initiative.
+She argues that during the COVID-19 pandemic, businesses cannot take a back seat when it comes to employee health, and it’s not enough to cherry-pick easy solutions in isolation.
 “Rather it has to be a forward-thinking, holistic approach to health which is multi-faceted and spans multiple departments including occupational health and safety (OHS), human resources, sustainability, legal and marketing,” Baptista told TriplePundit.

 She notes that while many companies have done at least some reporting on performance around areas such as OHS, that is often legally mandated.
 As she explained to 3p: